jdthorpe/winston-log-and-exit/README.md

 [`._stream` attribute](https://github.com/winstonjs/winston/issues/228), which has an
 [`.end()` method](https://github.com/jdthorpe/winston-log-and-exit/blob/master/index.js#L24),
-and which issues a ["finish" event](https://github.com/jdthorpe/winston-log-and-exit/blob/master/index.js#L15) when all the messages that were logged before the `.end()` method was called.
+and which issues a ["finish" event](https://github.com/jdthorpe/winston-log-and-exit/blob/master/index.js#L15) after all the messages that were logged before the `.end()` method was called have been flushed.